thephez/backup-readme/platform/markdown/platform-protocol-reference-document.md

 # Document Submission

-Documents are sent to the platform by submitting the them in a document batch state transition consisting of:
+Documents are sent to the platform by submitting them in a document batch state transition consisting of:

 | Field | Type | Description|
 | - | - | - |